 Urinary Tract Issues

-Don't be embarrassed to be looking for more information about incontinence issues.
+Don’t be embarrassed to be looking for more information about incontinence issues.
 Urinary incontinence affects as many as 17-25 million Americans.
 Experts estimate that greater than 12 billion dollars is spent each year on incontinence and related problems.
 Approximately 85 percent of those affected with urinary incontinence are women.
-One out of every four women between the ages of 30 and 59, and 50 percent of the elderly, suffers with urinary incontinence.
-It affects people not only physically, but emotionally, psychologically and socially.
-It may lead to embarrassment, social isolation and depression and prevent its sufferers from fully participating in normal daily activities.
+One out of every four women between the ages of 30 and 59, and 50 percent of the elderly, suffer with urinary incontinence.
+It affects people not only physically, but emotionally, psychologically, and socially.
+It may lead to embarrassment, social isolation, and depression and prevent its sufferers from fully participating in normal daily activities.

 Before you make an appointment there are a few things you can do to get the most accurate diagnosis: